Argentine Theater History (1783-1910)

 Trinidad Guevara is the interpreter that dominates the stage in the 1820s to 1830.
 In 1830 another star Juan Jose de los Santos Casacuberta appears.
 All of them, along with other figures of the time, come together on stage in 1832 offering the most brilliant show that until then had taken place in the Rio de la Plata, after which the theater activity turned in favor of the mimodramas, picaresque, cockfights and the circus.

-The theater at the time of Rosas
+Argentine Theater History at the Time of Rosas

 The history of Argentine theater during the period 1829-1852, is characterized in that theatrical activity was influenced by political pressures, as testify the posters of the time.
 The theater became more popular, he excelled as a leisure activity for the rural masses and the suburbs.